Rendering of a building proposed for Huntington Station, where developers...

 Porter said MPact will go before the zoning board of appeals in the next few weeks for side yard and steep slope variances.

-Frank Cosentino, president of the Huntington Station Business Improvement District, said residents are concerned mixed-use buildings, generally three-story buildings with retail or commercial space on the ground floor with residential units above, take away from the suburban feel of the community.
+Frank Cosentino, president of the Huntington Station Business Improvement District, said residents are concerned mixed-use buildings, generally three-story buildings with retail or commercial space on the ground floor with residential units above, will take away from the suburban feel of the community.

 “But if it helps to reestablish Huntington Station as a vibrant downtown and place to live, I’m all for it,” Cosentino said.